The name Sybthrupp reached English shores for the first time with the ancestors of the Sybthrupp family as they migrated following the Norman Conquest

 Early Notables of the Sybthrupp family (pre 1700)

-Another 45 words (3 lines of text) are included under the topic Early Sybthrupp Notables in all our PDF Extended History products and printed products wherever possible.
+on 11 May 1607, and was knighted on 3 May 1618; Robert Sibthorpe or Sibthorp (died 1662), an English clergyman, known for his outspoken defense of the divine right of kings during the reign of...
+Another 59 words (4 lines of text) are included under the topic Early Sybthrupp Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sybthrupp family to Ireland

 Some of the Sybthrupp family moved to Ireland